User-Shabab/2024-GCSE-Revision/All/Biology paper1.md

 **Arteries**
 ```
-Elastic fibres allow the artery wall to expand around blood surging through at high pressure when the heart contracts, fibres recoil when heart relaxes – this with a narrow lumen maintains high blood pressure
+Elastic fibres allow the artery wall to expand around blood surging through at high pressure
+when the heart contracts, fibres recoil when heart relaxes – this with a narrow lumen maintains high blood pressure
 ```

 **Capillaries**
 ```
-The wall is only one cell thick – this reduces the diffusion distance for oxygen and carbon dioxide between the blood and the tissues of the body
+Wall is only one cell thick – this reduces diffusion distance for oxygen and carbon dioxide between blood and tissues of body
 The cells of the wall have gaps called pores which allow blood plasma to leak out and form tissue fluid
 ```